mborenstein-goodberry-nurse/Dnd-Notes/Omnomicon/Classes/Cleric/Death Domain.md

 ### Reaper

-At 1st level, you learn one necromancy cantrip of your choice from [[Spells|any spell list]].
+At 1st level, you learn one necromancy cantrip of your choice from [[All Spells|any spell list]].
 When you cast a [[Necromancy#Cantrip|necromancy cantrip]] that normally targets only one creature, the spell can instead target two creatures within range and within 5 feet of each other.

 ### Channel Divinity: Touch of Death